Qovery/documentation/website/guides/tutorial/deploy-fullstack-application-composed-of-hasura-postgresql-angular.md

 ### Qovery

 [Qovery][urls.qovery] is a Container as a Service platform that helps developers deploy their applications in the Cloud in just a few seconds.
-Qovery is designed to deploy stateless and stateful applications - like [databases][docs.databases], [brokers][docs.brokers] and [storage][docs.storage].
+Qovery is designed to deploy stateless and stateful applications - like [databases][docs.databases], and [storage][docs.storage].
 And all of this, on any Cloud providers; More specifically AWS (Amazon Web Services), GCP (Google Cloud Platform), and Azure (Microsoft Cloud).

 <p align="center">
   <img src="/img/deploy-fullstack-application-composed-of-hasura-postgresql-angular/qovery_with_background.jpg" alt="Qovery integrated with gitlab, github and bitbucket.
 And integrated with the Cloud providers" />